Undercover (2021 TV series)

-Undercover is a 2021 South Korean television series directed by Song Hyun-wook and starring Ji Jin-hee, Kim Hyun-joo, Yeon Woo-jin, Han Sun-hwa, Jung Man-sik, and Huh Joon-ho.
+Undercover is a 2021 South Korean television series directed by Song Hyun-wook and starring Ji Jin-hee, Kim Hyun-joo, Jung Man-sik, and Huh Joon-ho.
 Based on BBC drama series of the same name, it portrays the story of Han Jeong-hyeon (Ji Jin-hee), an agent at the National Intelligence Service, and a Human Rights lawyer, Choi Yeon-soo (Kim Hyun-joo).
 It aired on JTBC on Fridays and Saturdays at 23:00 (KST) from April 23 to June 12, 2021.
 The series is also available on streaming media TVING in South Korea.
 Kim Hyun-joo and Ji Jin-hee previously starred together in Miss Kim's Million Dollar Quest (2004) and I Have a Lover (2015).

 The series ended on June 12, 2021 with viewer ratings of 5.2% nationwide and 6.1% in the metropolitan Seoul area.
 It is its own best ratings achieved during its run.